Couples Counselling: Should You Skip It?

 Basically, couples who have less distress are the ones who do better in couples therapy.
 Even if you checked the box in all of the above categories, it doesn’t mean that couples therapy will be effective.
 What might end up happening is that your relatively stable pattern of discontent gets magnified through the lens of couples therapy.

 However, if you’re in this category, and you still want to press ahead with couples therapy, then do some good research and ask questions.
 It’s sad, but true that not every therapist is trained in couples therapy techniques or theory.
-We recommend finding a therapist trained in emotionally focused therapy (EFT).
-EFT seems to have good results, at least in the short-term.
-Because this therapy is relatively new, the long-term effects of EFT are not yet well-established.
+We recommend finding a therapist trained in emotionally focused therapy (EFT) or Gottman, which have better outcomes than most other couples therapies.

 Andrew Christensen, Ph.D., et al., “Marital Status and Satisfaction Five Years Following a Randomized Clinical Trial Comparing Traditional Versus Integrative Behavioral Couple Therapy,” Journal of Consulting and Clinical Psychology, Vol. 78 (2), 2010.